10 Myths about life insurance debunked

 Myth #1: I’m not the highest earner in our household, so I don’t need life cover

 You don’t need to be the main earner for your death to have a huge financial impact on your family.
-For example, if you take care of the children or the household while your partner is at work, a cash sum could cover childcare costs or pay for extra support around the home should the worst happen to you.
+For example, if you take care of the children or the household while your partner is at work, a cash sum could cover childcare costs or pay for extra support around the house.
+This could give your partner the option to continue working should the worst happen to you.

 Myth #2: I’m young and healthy, I don’t need life cover